 Our default vector for gene synthesis is pUC57.
 The difference between pUC57 and pUC57 simple vector is that pUC57 simple doesn't have the MCS.
 As the map showed, it only has NdeI and EcoRV enzyme sites.
-Normally, we will clone the insert into the vector at the middle of EcoRV site.
+Normally, for this vector, the gene will be cloned to EcoRV.
 If you choose NdeI/HindIII as the cloning site, you can use pUC57.
-The NdeI and HindIII in pUC57 are unique.
+The NdeI and HindIII on pUC57 are unique.

 Articles in this section

 - Why do I see extra bands in my PCR product?

 - Which vector do you use when synthesizing the gene?